CZ-NIC/knot/doc/configuration.rst

 owner names (in other words, catalog zone RRSets consist of one RR each) to prevent oversized RRSets (not AXFR-able) and to achieve interoperability.

 All records other than PTR are ignored.
-However, they remain in the catalog zone and might be for example transfered to a slave, possibly interpreting catalog zones differently.
+They remain in the catalog zone, however, and might be for example transferred to a slave, which may interpret catalog zones differently.
 SOA still needs to be present in the catalog zone and its serial handled appropriately.
-Apex NS record should be present for the sake of interoperability.
+An apex NS record should be present for the sake of interoperability.

-Catalog zone may be modified using any standard means (e.g. AXFR/IXFR, DDNS, zone file reload).
+A catalog zone may be modified using any standard means (e.g. AXFR/IXFR, DDNS, zone file reload).
 In the case of incremental change, only affected member zones are reloaded.